jason-kkcc/medusa-plugin-resend/README.md

       customer_password_reset_template: 'customer_password_reset',
       gift_card_created_template: 'gift_card_created',
       //If your event is 'customer.created', the '.' will be replaced with '_',
-      //and the template definition will be 'customer_created_template'.
+      //and the template definition will be， customer_created_template:<your templdate dir>
       //order_canceled_template: 'order_canceled',
       //order_refund_created_template: 'order_refund_created',
       //order_return_requested_template: 'order_return_requested',